-- 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 119. - 2.
-Locate the micro-SIM-card tray at the rear side of the computer. - 3.
-Insert a straightened paper clip into the hole in the micro-SIM-card tray 1.
-The micro-SIM-card tray ejects.
-Then, slide the micro-SIM-card tray out of the computer 2.
+- 1. Turn off the computer or put the computer into hibernation mode.
+Then disconnect the ac power adapter and all cables from the computer. - 2.
+Locate the micro-SIM-card tray at the rear of the computer.

+3. Insert a straightened paper clip into the hole in the micro-SIM-card tray 1.
+The micro-SIM-card tray ejects 2.
+Then, slide the micro-SIM-card tray out of the computer.